As an Amazon Associate I earn from qualifying purchases at no extra cost to you.

 Even if you don’t make a lot, you can always, always save.
 I promise.

 To get yourself started you can try something like the 30 Day Savings Challenge or Open Up a Microsavings Account.
 Both options are ideal for those who don’t have a lot of initial cash and can be easily done through apps on your phone.
 Personally I use the Albert App and I’ve saved over $3,000 this year just by getting microsavings taken out of my account every day.
 Wow!

 4. Don’t Follow the Cult of #Motivation

-The BLUF: Be selective about where you get your financial advice from since a lot of it is geared towards a neurotypical audience.
+The BLUF: Be selective about where you get your financial advice from.
+Since a lot of advice is geared towards a neurotypical audience it may not be helpful for you.
 When you’re struggling through a mental health crisis, it’s important to set realistic expectations for yourself or else you risk more stress.

 You’ve seen them.

-Those videos about pulling yourself up by your financial bootstraps and #hustling to gain some kind of financial independence, advising you to work so hard you never sleep or take time for yourself.
+Those videos about pulling yourself up by your financial bootstraps and #hustling to gain some kind of financial independence.
+They advise you to work so hard you never sleep or take time for yourself.

 Please don’t do that.

 At best these kind of posts are annoying and at worst they’re downright toxic to people with mental illness.